-Last year, Covid-19 was just something that stopped everything.
-Plans, business, trips, all put on halt because of it.
-Due to the pandemic, all that I have planned that I wanted to do in 2020 were shelved.
-I wanted to go to Singapore again, or probably go back to Siargao.
-I wanted to save money from whatever projects that we’ll be working on through our PR and events consultancy.
-We were about to leave for Coron last year to do an ocular at a resort that we were supposed to do work with but then just about a week before our flight, the country was locked down.
+Last year, Covid-19 was simply something that brought everything to a halt.
+Plans, business, and trips have all been stalled as a result.
+All of my plans for 2020 have been postponed because of the pandemic.
+I wanted to go back to Singapore or Siargao.
+I wanted to save money on whatever projects we’ll be working on through our PR and events consultancy.
+We were about to leave for Coron last year to do an ocular at a resort with which we were supposed to work, but the country was locked down just about a week before our flight.

 The quarantine.
-I tried counting the days until it got lifted but then I eventually gave up.
-I don’t even know if were still under quarantine or not since the government has been changing the name and guidelines all the time, I already lost track.
-One thing was constant though, my nanay didn’t stop treating her patients.
-A number of doctors here in Sta.
-Rosa Laguna have stopped their practice because of fear that they’d get the virus.
-Not my nanay though.
-“Kung oras mo, oras mo na” sounds like a line from a Pinoy action movie but that’s just how my nanay sees life.
-Me however, I’m the woman with anxiety.
-There were nights that my anxiety would wake me up.
-I’m anxious about the uncertainty of everything: my career, my friendships, my health.
-But it got better, even though I still get worried from time to time, it wasn’t as bad after a few months in the lockdown.
+I tried counting down the days until it was lifted, but eventually gave up.
+I’m not even sure if we’re still under quarantine or not because the government keeps changing the name and guidelines, and I’ve lost track.
+But one thing remained constant: my nanay never stopped caring for her patients.
+A number of doctors in Santa Rosa Laguna have ceased practice for fear of contracting the virus.
+But not my nanay.
+“Kung oras mo, oras mo na,” it sounds like a line from a Pinoy action film, but that’s how my nanay sees life.
+I, on the other hand, am the anxious woman.My anxiety would wake me up on some nights.
+I’m concerned about the uncertainty of everything: my job, my friendships, and my health.
+But it got better, and while I’m still worried now and then, it wasn’t as bad after a few months in the lockdown.

-I worry for my nanay.
-I just don’t show it but I do.
-She’s a frontliner whose clinic is just at the other house.
-She’s exposed to her patients almost on the daily and to be honest, it was no surprise that Covid eventually hit us.
-I was still hopeful that it wouldn’t though.
-That there would be some kind of invisible shield that will protect her and I. But that didn’t happen.
-May 27, 2021 when we took her to the hospital to have her X-ray and PCR test done.
-Our doctor friend Dra.
-Mitch told me that she has pneumonia.
-Then on May 29, we got confirmation that she’s positive from Covid.
-We had to convince her to be admitted so her doctor friends arranged a room for her and I to stay in at the Covid ward at the Perpetual Help Hospital in Binan, Laguna.
-I wasn’t still sick at that time, as far as I know, but I knew that I had to stay with my nanay at the hospital.
-By doing so, I also knew that I would eventually get the virus also but I was just constantly praying that should it happen, that I’d still be strong enough to tend to her.
+I’m concerned about my nanay.
+I simply don’t show it, but I do.
+She’s a frontliner, and her clinic is just around the corner.
+She’s constantly exposed to her patients, so it’s no surprise that Covid eventually hit us.
+I was still hoping it wouldn’t happen.
+That there would be some sort of invisible shield protecting her and me.
+But that wasn’t the case.
+On May 27, 2021, we took her to the hospital for an X-ray and PCR test.
+Dra Mitch, our doctor friend, informed me that she has pneumonia.
+On May 29, we received confirmation she is positive with Covid.
+We had to persuade her to be admitted, so her doctor friends set up a room for her and myself at the Perpetual Help Hospital in Binan, Laguna.
+As far as I know, I wasn’t still sick at the time, but I knew I needed to visit my nanay in the hospital.
+By doing so, I also knew that I would eventually catch the virus, but I was just hoping that if that happened, I’d still be able to care for her.

-It’s been a while since both my nanay and I stayed in a hospital.
-The last time that I had to be admitted was back in 2017 when I had my hysterectomy.
-I was alone most of the time because my nanay had to be at her clinic.
-I don’t even remember the last time that my nanay got confined, to be honest.
-When my sister and I were kids, the hospital was our playground, specifically Perpetual.
-We would go with our nanay when she’d have her rounds.
-I remember we would run around the floor where the ICU would be because my nanay would usually have patients there; patients with severe cases.
-Sometimes we would hangout at the nurse’s station trying to read the charts.
-The hospital was a place that I was not scared of going until I got older when eventually, the people that I would visit that were confined in a hospital would sooner or later die.
-It’s no longer my favorite place to be in, so imagine that my nanay, who’s sick from Covid and pneumonia, and I had to stay there for ten days.
+It’s been a while since both my nanay and I were hospitalized.
+When I had my hysterectomy in 2017, that was the last time I had to be admitted.
+I was mostly alone because my nanay had to go to her clinic.
+To be honest, I can’t recall the last time my nanay was confined.
+When my sister and I were kids, the hospital, specifically Perpetual, was our playground.
+When our nanay had her rounds, we would accompany her.
+We used to run around the floor where the ICU was because my nanay usually had patients there who were in critical condition.
+We would sometimes hang out at the nurse’s station, attempting to read the charts.
+I was not afraid of going to the hospital until I got older and realized that the people I would visit who were confined in a hospital would eventually die.
+It’s no longer my favorite place to be, so imagine having to stay there for ten days with my nanay, who is sick with Covid and pneumonia.

 I’m grateful that my nanay had really good specialists who would visit her.
 These were her students back when she had a short stint teaching at the university of the hospital.
 They took good care of her.
 Even though I decided to wear a PPE and mask the entire time, day six when I tested positive for Covid.
 My nanay’s pulmo advised me to monitor what I’m feeling.
 The day after, I lost my sense of smell.
 It was so weird.
 I started getting really anxious but still wasn’t showing my nanay that I was extremely bothered by it.
 Other than that, and coughing from time to time, I didn’t have any symptoms.
 My nanay was starting to become restless inside our room.
 She wanted to go home.
 I also wanted to go home but her oxygen level was still unstable so we had to stay there for a few more days.
 Until the 10th day, we were cleared to leave the hospital.
 I was still a few days in being positive for Covid but since other than my missing sense of smell and body pain, I was feeling fine.
 Worried that my nanay’s oxygen level was still fluctuating, I hooked her on a tank.
 As for me, at times I’d feel out of breath and sluggish.

-It’s been several months since we survived the virus.
-We’re both fully vaccinated and life is back to how it was before we got confined.
-As grateful as I am that nanay and I are okay, I’ve never been fully joyful since a lot of people, friends, family of friends, acquaintances didn’t make it.
-They lost the battle from the worst and fastest killer that we’ve all ever encountered.
-Gone are the anxieties that would wake me up in the middle of my slumber, what replaced is the lasting trauma from what I’ve experienced.
-I want to go out, see my friends, go to the beach, but a huge part of me wouldn’t allow me to do so due to the fear of getting sick again.
-How I wish I could be like my nanay, who is back taking care of her patients, still holding on to her action star motto.
-But again, I’m very grateful for prayers and support sent by our family and friends.
-I’ve never been the religious type but I did feel that all the prayers helped.
-I prayed every night for healing and strength and God did deliver.
-Life is uncertain; you’ll never know what tomorrow will be so just live it like it’ll be your last.
-Do what you want to do without hurting others in the process.
-Learn what you want to learn and enjoy doing it.
-Stick to what makes your heart happy and never mind the naysayers.
-I just hope that things would have some kind of normalcy really soon and that personally, I would be able to live a life that will not be clouded by fear.
+We’ve been virus-free for a few months now.
+Our lives have returned to normal after receiving all of the necessary vaccinations.
+As thankful as I am that Nanay and I are safe, I’ve never been fully joyful because many people, friends, family of friends, and acquaintances, did not survive.
+They were defeated by the worst and fastest killer we’d ever encountered.
+The worries that would keep me awake in the middle of the night have vanished, and they have been replaced by the trauma that remains from what I’ve gone through.
+I want to go out, see my friends, and go to the beach, but a big part of me won’t let me because I’m afraid of getting sick again.
+How I wish I could be like my nanay, who is back at work and still sticking to her action star motto.
+But, once again, I’m grateful to our family and friends for their prayers and support.
+I’ve never been religious, but all of the prayers seemed to help.
+Every night, I prayed for healing and strength, and God answered.
+You never know what tomorrow will bring, so live each day as if it were your last.
+Make the decisions you want to make without harming other people.
+Learn the things you want to learn while having fun.
+Never listen to the doubters; instead, follow your heart.
+I simply hope that things will return to some semblance of normalcy very soon and that I will be able to live a life free from fear.